thomasmcquaidee/thomasmcquaidee.github.io/_posts/2025-01-21-listening-to-more-albums.md

 - Cain Abrams - Ola Came To Stay - EP
 - Cain Abrams - When You Said Forever, Did You Mean It?
 - AUNDREY NUNA - TRENCH
-- Mujeres - Trans Continuo - EP
+- Mujeres - Trance Continuo - EP
 - Black Country, New Road - Forever Howlong
+- Loathe - I Let It in and It Took Everything
+- Viagra Boys - viagr aboys
+- Viagra Boys - Cave World

 *Want to listen to*
 - Gustavo Santaolalla, Mac Quayle - The Last of Us Part II (Original Soundtrack)